enix/routeros-rest-exporter/README.md

 A Prometheus exporter for Mikrotik's RouterOS that uses the recent REST API and can be easily extended to support more metrics.

+## How does this compare to other Mikrotik RouterOS exporters ?

+Unlike other exporters available, this exporter allows you to easily customize which data are queried on the target, and thus exported to Promeheus.

+The goal is to cover specific use-cases where you need an obscure metric, and to reduce the load on routers by allowing you to remove unneeded queries.

+Additionnaly, this exporter uses the more recent REST API and not Mikrotik's custom binary API.
+Therefore, the code do not depends on any client library other than Python's well-known `requests` to query a target.

 ## Usage

 ```